SQmushroom/Using-CTS-Verifier/README.md

 Now the Android SDK Manager will show up and you can continue to install packages.

-Oen a new terminal and type
+Open a new terminal and type

 >gedit ~/.bashrc